topiasukkonen/task/README.md

 The program solves a maze provided in a .txt file.

-The code can be run from the root of the project folder as follows: python3 task.py
+The code can be run from the root of the project as follows: python3 task.py

 The program asks user to provide the file name of the maze (for instance maze1.txt) and a max move number (for instance 20).